 - 1. Increase in # of communities (government, private sector and civil society) willing to have a national multistakeholder distributed Internet Governance approach over baseline established in FY 2015. - 2.
 Complete baseline determination to map existing entities within the Internet Governance ecosystem and their posture toward ICANN and the multistakeholder approach to Internet Governance

-Measuring the increase in the number of GAC members (level of actual active participation and level of representation at ICANN meetings; total membership and participation as a percentage of membership within a region).
+A. Measure the increase in the number of GAC members (level of actual active participation and level of representation at ICANN meetings).

 4.2.1 Support Governmental Advisory Committee (GAC) Engagement